Lord, who will you trust with your key tasks during the end times?

 18 And we all, who with unveiled faces contemplate the Lord’s glory, are being transformed into his image with ever-increasing glory, which comes from the Lord, who is the Spirit.
 (2 Corinthians 3:18 NIV)

 My working definition of true holiness is “a yielded responsiveness to God.”
 What will develop will not be a legalistic holiness based on rules.
 Instead, we’ll reflect Jesus in all His glory as we remain in Him.

 After all, the wind and waves obey Him—why not us?

 What would the world be like if Christians promptly obeyed the Holy Spirit’s gentlest touch?
 It would mean setting aside our own personal goals and wishes to fulfill His desires.
-That adjustment in our hearts would change everything.
+This adjustment in our hearts would change everything.
 Each and every day our lives would bear eternal fruit for our Master.

 A Cabin Full of Light in the Darkness

 I once saw a mental image of a darkened desert at night.
 In the distance, there stood a canyon, with very high, rocky walls.
 In the canyon’s shadow, I saw a cabin with every window shining with bright yellow light.
 It could be seen for miles.
 Because that cabin was the only source of light on that whole darkened plain, it drew my eyes irresistibly.

 Instantly, I knew two things.
 Anyone in the darkness who wanted help—water, healing, food or safety—would struggle to get to that cabin.
 It was their only hope.

 But evil men and women saw the cabin too.
 It stood out from the darkness so clearly, no one could miss it.
 The same light that drew the helpless also drew evil people, bent on destroying those living within the light.